shajiakhan/lab-docs/tasks/openstack/launch-windows-10-instance.md

-# Launch a Windows 10 instance
+# Launch an Windows 10 instance

 The steps below apply for most use cases.
 Your instructor will provide specific guidance if needed.